-Stretching 2,000 miles from Georgia to Maine, the Appalachian Trail covers some of the most rugged and stunningly beautiful country in the United States.
+Stretching 2,000 miles from Georgia to Maine, the Appalachian Trail covers some of the most rugged and stunningly beautiful countries in the United States.

 Winding its way over mountains and valleys, it is beloved by hikers keen to experience the peace and solitude of the wilderness.

 Leaving the hurly-burly of everyday life behind them, thousands travel here each year keen to immerse themselves in the stunning scenery and be at one with nature.

 Steeped in supernatural mythology and history, this wild untamed territory is also rich in paranormal events.